jigpu/linuxwacom-wiki-archive/wiki/Input-wacom_backports.md

 </code>

-**Step 2:** Now that you've updated the kernel repository and are aware of which branches have updates, it is time to determine the last commit that has appeared in each relevant input-wacom branch.
-Since there were updates to "jiri/for-4.6/wacom" and "for-4.6/upstream-fixes", lets look at the corresponding "jiri/for-4.6" branch in input-wacom.
-The last commit should have a note stating something like "\[jason.gerecke@wacom.com: Imported into input-wacom repository (f620516)\]" -- the final hex value in this line indicates what upstream commit this was imported from.

-**Step 3:** Now that we know the last upstream commit that was imported into our branch of interest, we can export all the more recent commits from the kernel repository.
-For example, the command below would produce a list of patches produced between f620516 and Jiri's "for-4.6/wacom" branch that changed one of the `drivers/hid/wacom*` files.
-When exporting patches made to the w8001 driver under Dmitry's care, you'll need to change this last argument to `drivers/input/tablet/wacom* drivers/input/touchscreen/wacom*`.
+**Step 2:** For each branch or tag of interest from step 1, you will need to see if they contain any new commits that have not already been added to the input-wacom repository.
+The easiest way of doing this is to look at the last commit in each of input-wacom's upstream mirror branches.
+For example, we might find that the commit message of the last commit to our "jiri/for-4.5" branch contains the message "\[jason.gerecke@wacom.com: Imported into input-wacom repository (0bbfe28)\]".
+This indicates that the branch should contain all commits prior to 0bbfe28 and that anything newer may need to be added.

+For each branch that may have new upstream commits (e.g., "jiri/for-4.5" and "jiri/for-4.6") take note of the commit ID mentioned in the last commit message.

+**Step 3:** With the information gathered in step 2, we can have git export all commits newer than than that commit which affect our driver.
+To do this, we can run a command similar to the following example.
+The command should be run for each branch that may have new commits on it, replacing the commit SHA with the SHA from step 2 and the branch name with the branch of interest.
+The final path argument will depend on the remote -- for Jiri's branches you will want to use "drivers/hid/wacom\*", while for Dmitry's use "drivers/input/touchscreen/wacom\*".

 <code>

-`(kernel.git)~ git format-patch f620516..jiri/for-4.6/wacom -- drivers/hid/wacom*`
+`(kernel.git)~ git format-patch 0bbfe28..jiri/for-4.5/upstream -- drivers/hid/wacom*`
-`# No output`
+`# No output.`

 </code>

-Since nothing was printed out, that means that none of the new upstream commits in "jiri/for-4.6/wacom" affected our driver.
-Next, lets do the same thing, but for the "jiri/for-4.6/upstream-fixes" branch:
+If nothing is printed out, that means that none of the new upstream commits to "jiri/for-4.5/upstream" directly affect our driver.
+In such a case you can run the command again for the next branch of interest.
+If something is printed out, however, proceed to step 4 to integrate the patches into input-wacom.

 <code>

+`(kernel.git)~ git format-patch 0bbfe28..jiri/for-4.5/upstream-fixes -- drivers/hid/wacom*`
+`# No output.`
+`(kernel.git)~ git format-patch f620516..jiri/for-4.6/wacom -- drivers/hid/wacom*`
+`# No output.`
+`(kernel.git)~ git format-patch f620516..jiri/for-4.6/upstream -- drivers/hid/wacom*`
+`# No output.`
 `(kernel.git)~ git format-patch f620516..jiri/for-4.6/upstream-fixes -- drivers/hid/wacom*`
 `0001-HID-wacom-fix-Bamboo-ONE-oops.patch`
 `0002-HID-wacom-Initialize-hid_data.inputmode-to-1.patch`